cognitedata/cognite-synthetic-tags/README.md

                            dtype: float64,
 }
 ```
-> The value in the output above is an instance of `pandas.Series`, indented and trimmed for readability.
+> The value in the output dicts above are instances of `pandas.Series`, indented and trimmed for readability.

 ### But, where are the DataFrames?!